Let's Build Active Directory With Samba

 Planning User and Group Administration

 Microsoft's LDAP within Active Directory imposes some limitations, as it contradicts some details of the LDAP definition.
 For example, you cannot have user accounts with identical user names in separate OUs (or Organizational Units) within a domain.
 This imposes limitations in universities, public school systems, or other large organizations as they probably cannot use a scheme like "first initial, middle initial, family name" because there are too many people in different departments with the same initials and family name.
 Microsoft's design imposes this limit because it relies on the principles of NetBIOS and MS-DOS LAN Manager.
-LDAP goes back to 1971, four years before the founding of Microsoft, so NetBIOS and MS-DOS LAN Manager were bad decisions.
+LDAP goes back to 1971, four years before the founding of Microsoft, so NetBIOS and MS-DOS LAN Manager included some bad decisions.
 Current specifications for LDAP are RFC 1823, RFC 2307, RFC 3062, and RFC 4533.

 Linux and BSD systems are typically configured to create a private primary group for every user.
 A user will be the only member of a group by the same name, and as that user's primary group, newly created files will be affiliated with that group.